yohasebe/vim-command-workflow/README.md

 # Vim Command Alfred Workflow

-**An Alfred workflow to search Vim command cheat sheet + run commands**
+**An Alfred workflow to search Vim command cheat sheet + *run* commands**

-This is an Alfred workflow that searches a Vim command cheat sheet and sends vim commands directly to the frontmost application running Vim, Neovim, etc.
+This is an Alfred workflow that searches a Vim command cheat sheet and sends vim commands directly to the front-most application running Vim, Neovim, etc.

 It uses the data from the awesome multi-lingual Vim cheat sheet project [https://github.com/rtorr/vim-cheat-sheet](https://github.com/rtorr/vim-cheat-sheet).